Nick Davis

 WSJ-Nick-profile-picture-1024x682.jpeg

 An accomplished writer, director, and producer, Nick Davis got his start in film and television by interning on Ken Burns’ Baseball.
 His first task was to build a desk.
-In addition to his work with Burns, which included jobs on Cornerstone and The West, Davis worked for filmmaker David Grubin, co-producing The Language of Life with Bill Moyers for PBS and producing Money and Power: The History of Business for CNBC.
-Davis also directed the Emmy Award-winning Jack: The Last Kennedy Film in 1993, produced with his father, Peter Davis.
+In addition to his work with Burns, which included jobs on Cornerstone and The West, Davis worked for filmmaker David Grubin—co-producing The Language of Life with Bill Moyers for PBS and producing Money and Power: The History of Business for CNBC.
+In 1993, he directed the Emmy Award–winning Jack: The Last Kennedy Film, produced with his father, Peter Davis.

-In 1998, Nick wrote and directed 1999, a black comedy feature film starring Jennifer Garner, Dan Futterman, and Amanda Peet, which aired on the Sundance Channel.
-The film was screened at over 20 film festivals worldwide.
+In 1998, Nick wrote and directed 1999, a black-comedy feature starring Jennifer Garner, Dan Futterman, and Amanda Peet.
+The film aired on the Sundance Channel and screened at more than 20 festivals worldwide.

-In 2001, he started Nick Davis Productions.
-Having seen the movie Young Frankenstein ten times as a child, Nick was thrilled that the company’s first job was producing a Bravo Profile of the actor Gene Wilder.
-Since then, the company has gone on to produce over 70 hours of television, and over 100 short films for corporations, non-profits, and other organizations.
+In 2001, he founded Nick Davis Productions.
+Having seen Young Frankenstein ten times as a child, Nick was thrilled that the company’s first job was producing a Bravo Profile of Gene Wilder.
+Since then, NDP has produced more than 80 hours of television—and, over the past two decades, more than 300 commissioned films for organizations, institutions, and private clients.

-Nick lives in New York City with his wife, the novelist Jane Mendelsohn, and their two daughters.
+Nick lives in New York City with Jane and their two daughters.